Path-connectedness and topological closure of some sets related to the non-compact Stiefel manifold: Introduction

 \section{Introduction}

-Duffin and Shaeffer introduced in 1952 \cite{DufScha} the notion of a Hilbert space frame to study some deep problems in nonharmonic Fourier series.
+Duffin and Shaeffer introduced in 1952 \cite{DuffinSchaeffer} the notion of a Hilbert space frame to study some deep problems in nonharmonic Fourier series.
 However, the general idea of signal decomposition in terms of elementary signals was known to Gabor \cite{Gabor} in 1946.
-The landmark paper of Daubechies, Grossmann, and Meyer \cite{DaubGrossMey} (1986) accelerated the development of the theory of frames which then became more widely known to the mathematical community.
+The landmark paper of Daubechies, Grossmann, and Meyer \cite{DaubechiesGrossmannMeyer} (1986) accelerated the development of the theory of frames which then became more widely known to the mathematical community.
 Nowadays, frames have a wide range of applications in both engineering science and mathematics: they have found applications in signal processing, image processing, data compression, and sampling theory.
 They are also used in Banach space theory.
 Intuitively, a frame in a Hilbert space $K$ is an overcomplete basis allowing non-unique linear expansions, though technically, it must satisfy a double inequality called the frame inequality.
-There are many generalizations of frames in the literature, for instance frames in Hilbert C*-modules \cite{FrankLars}.
-A general introduction to frame theory can be found in (\cite{Cas},\cite{Chris}).
+There are many generalizations of frames in the literature, for instance frames in Banach space \cite{CasazzaHanLarson} or Hilbert C*-modules \cite{FrankLarson}.
+A general introduction to frame theory can be found in \cite{Casazza, Christensen}.

-The space $\mathcal{F}_{(X,\mu),n}^\mathbb{F}$ of continuous frames indexed by $(X,\mu)$ and with values in $\mathbb{F}^n$ is isometric to the Stiefel manifold $St(n,L^2(X,\mu;\mathbb{F}))$.
+The space $\mathcal{F}_{(X,\Sigma,\mu),n}^\mathbb{F}$ of continuous frames indexed by $(X,\Sigma,\mu)$ and with values in $\mathbb{F}^n$ is isometric to the Stiefel manifold $St(n,L^2(X,\mu;\mathbb{F}))$.
 If $H$ is a Hilbert space, the non-compact Stiefel manifold $St(n,H)$ is the set of independent $n$-frames in $H$, where an independent $n$-frame simply denotes an independent $n$-tuple.
 Stiefel manifolds are studied in differential topology and are one of the fundamental examples in this area.
-The theory of finite dimensional Stiefel manifolds is summarized in \cite{James} and also covered in (\cite{Hatch},\cite{Huse}).
-They are still being studied, see for example (\cite{Henk}, \cite{JurdMarkLeite}).
-The theory of infinite dimensional Stiefel manifolds is less studied and some recent results can be found in (\cite{BardMennu},\cite{HarmsMennu}).
+Even though the theory of finite dimensional Stiefel manifolds is generally well-known \cite{James, Hatcher, Husemoller}, there are still some aspects under study \cite{Henkel, JurdjevicMarkinaLeite}.
+The theory of infinite dimensional Stiefel manifolds is less studied and some recent results can be found in \cite{BardelliMennucci, HarmsMennucci}.